Marvel: Ultimate Alliance: Console-specific differences

-The re-release version of the game which came to Xbox One, PlayStation 4 and Microsoft Windows via Steam is solely based on Xbox 360’s Gold Edition.
-However, the re-release was initially released with the contents which were exclusive to seventh-generation consoles (PlayStation 3, Xbox 360, and Wii), but without the DLC featured originally on Xbox 360.
-On August 30, 2016, an update was released on these three systems which contained the eight downloadable characters previously featured on the Xbox 360.
+The PC version of the game only contains the base roster of 23 characters, and it lacks the characters and missions that come with the other next-gen versions.
+The graphics are also customizable; while the graphics are virtually identical to the PlayStation 3 and Xbox 360 versions, the advanced lighting settings can be altered or turned off per the user's preference.
+The PC version features customizable controls, which includes "intiuitive mouse controls" and support for a gamepad.
+The missing console-exclusive characters and missions, as well as a large list of custom characters and other modifications, can be obtained from community sites to be used in the game.

-The PSP version features simplified graphics, different characters, and extra features including the four exclusive playable Marvel characters Black Widow, Captain Marvel, Hawkeye, and Ronin.
-Other things unique to this version are 6 exclusive comic book missions including one which contains Swordsman, an exclusive prequel mission, and three exclusive single-player gameplay modes.
-Added features include online play, microphone support (voice chat), and online-recordable player statistics.
-The PlayStation 2 version of the game has the same features as the next-gen versions of the game, albeit without Colossus, Moon Knight and the five bonus simulator missions.
-In August 2007, a Greatest Hits version was released which included a bonus DVD containing a making-of featurette.
-The Xbox version of the game has no changes from the standard PlayStation 2 edition.
-However, it is possible to play as Colossus and Moon Knight via a glitch which can be accessed through a series of steps.
+The re-released versions of the game on the Xbox One, PlayStation 4 and Microsoft Windows via Steam are based on the Xbox 360 version of the game.
+Initially, these versions only contained the base roster and characters and missions found in the PlayStation 3 and Xbox 360 versions.
+On August 30, 2016, an update was released for all three versions which contained the eight downloadable characters and exclusive missions, bringing the re-release more in line with the Xbox 360 Gold Edition.

 Game Boy Advance

 The Game Boy Advance version of Ultimate Alliance features significant differences from the other console versions.
-Most notably, the basic gameplay takes the form of a side-scrolling fighting game with minor RPG elements, such as the ability to alter the player characters' stats.
+Most notably, the basic gameplay takes the form of a 2D side-scrolling beat’em up game with minor RPG elements, such as the ability to alter the player characters' stats.
 The graphics are simplified for this system and the selection of characters has also been reduced.
 Some additional gameplay modes were added to this version of the game including a S.H.I.E.L.D.
 Simulator, Time Challenges, Scavenger Hunts, and a Survival mode.
 Teams for this port consist of three characters and a non-playable fourth character called a "striker", who can be summoned to perform a powerful attack directed toward on-screen enemies.